Charity Law Solicitors

 Expert charity law solicitors

-From the small to the large charitable contributions, we provide advisers who can assess your entire approach to wealth planning
+From small to large charitable contributions, we provide advisers who can assess your entire approach to wealth planning.

-Our charity solicitors also have extensive experience in assisting clients with making tax-efficient donations, offering you unparalleled insight into the laws surrounding charitable donations and tax in the UK.
+Our charity solicitors also have extensive experience in advising charities.
+We can support clients with making tax-efficient donations, offering you unparalleled insight into the laws surrounding charitable donations and tax in the UK.

 We can also help to maximise the financial contributions received by charities from your donations – leaving more in their pocket, and less subjected to steep tax penalties.